Why You Don’t Need Skin Protector for MacBook?

 Questions & Answers:

-Which Screen Guard Is Best for a MacBook?
+Which Screen Guard is Best for a MacBook?

 You can use Supershieldz Anti-Glare and Fingerprint Resistant Screen Protector.
 However, there are concerns that the screen protector may interfere with the MacBook's beautiful, lifelike visuals and make them look dull.